laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

     - To filter interviews by ANY APPLICANT ID, make a GET request to: http://localhost:8000/interviews?review=1
 	_NOTE: Replace the 1 with whichever applicant ID number you need._

-	-To DELETE an interview, make a DELETE request to: http://localhost:8000/interviews/1
+	- To DELETE an interview, make a DELETE request to: http://localhost:8000/interviews/1
 	_NOTE: Replace the 1 with the ID of the interview you wish to delete._

     - To UPDATE an interview, make a PUT request to: http://localhost:8000/interviews/1
 	_NOTE: Replace the 1 with the ID of the interview you wish to update._

+3. __Company (POST, GET, RETRIEVE)__

+	- To access a SINGLE company, make a GET request to: http://localhost:8000/companies/1
+	_NOTE: Replace the 1 with any company ID you wish to retrieve._

+	- To access ALL companies, make a GET request to: http://localhost:8000/companies

+    - To filter companies by NAME, make a GET request to: http://localhost:8000/companies?name=atiba
+	_NOTE: Replace Atiba with any company name that you would like to find._

+	-  To create a company, make a POST to: http://localhost:8000/companies